Acumatica/Acumatica-OIDCDemo/README.md

 Extension library implementing IPluginClaimProvider interface to support custom scope and claims for integrated client application
 ==================================

+> **Note**
+> This library and customization project was used during Acumatica Dev Conference 2023 Day 2.
+This is not meant for production use as is.

 * Purpose of this GitHub project is to show case how to make Acumatica as an Identity Provider (IdP) using OpenID Connect protocol.
-This library and customization project was used during Acumatica Dev Conference 2023 Day 2.
-This is not meant for production use as is.
 * With this extension libray, you can support supplying addition information about user during Single Sign-on process as claims.

 ### Prerequisites